Fall brides, gather round.

 13. Fall-Inspired Flatlays

-Tell your photographer you want flatlays with leaves, velvet ribbons, dried florals, and your wedding details (like invites, jewelry, perfume).
+Tell your photographer you want flatlays with leaves, velvet ribbons, dried florals, and your other wedding details (like invites, jewelry, perfume).

-It’s a tiny thing, but it gives your album a polished, Pinterest-level touch—and it takes almost no extra effort on your part.
+It’s a tiny thing, but it gives your album a polished, Pinterest-level touch

-Not talking cheesy carved faces.
+Not talking about cheesy carved faces.

 Try small white or sage-toned pumpkins for your table numbers, centerpieces, or ceremony markers.

-Pair with gold candleholders or eucalyptus garlands for a refined, rustic feel that’s totally on-theme without being over-the-top.
+Then pair with gold candleholders or eucalyptus garlands for a refined, rustic feel

 15. Golden Hour Photos (Non-Negotiable)

-Fall sunsets are stunningand fleeting.
+Fall sunsets are stunning - but fleeting.

-Carve out 20 minutes just before sunset for golden hour portraits.
+So carve out 20 minutes just before sunset for golden hour portraits.

 It’ll be the most flattering light you get all day.